nanobox-io/nanobox/README.md

 ## Todo/Doing
 - Make it work on Windows
-- More tests (you can never had enough!)
+- More tests (you can never have enough!)

 ## Contributing